ekant-test/aws-terraform-state-backend/README.md

 * a S3 bucket to host terraform state files
 * a DynamoDB table used for ensuring terraform changes to a single workspace do not happen concurrently
 * a IAM policy and role for the landing zone account (master) to use the terraform state backend

-A terraform state management role is created in shared services and delegated to the IAM root in the master account.
-Permissions can be applied to relevant groups in master to be able to assume this role in shared services.